Same Old Story: Every Monkees Fanfic Ever Written

 “Well, ah suppose there’s gotta be a song soon.”

-“Yeah.
-I don’t see any way around it.
-You got any preferences?”
+“Well, ah don’t see any way around it.
+Got any preferences?”

-“Well, in that case…” I thought for a moment.
-“Are you going to be singing the song yourself?”
+“In that case…” I thought for a moment.
+“Are you going to be singing the song?”
 I asked.

 I smiled slyly. “‘The Day We Fall in Love’.”

 Mike’s face fell.
 “You must be joking,” he said.